grayodesa/terminal42/wp-content/plugins/woocommerce-abandoned-cart/readme.txt

 <li>Works off-the-shelf as it comes with 3 default email templates</li>
 <li>Offer incentives to customers to return and complete their checkout with discounts and coupons</li>
 <li>Add custom variables like Customer Name, Product Information, Coupons, etc. in the email template</li>
-<li>Embed Woocommerce coupons & also generate unique coupons in the emails being sent to customers</li>
+<li>Embed WooCommerce coupons & also generate unique coupons in the emails being sent to customers</li>
 <li>Track whether expired coupons are causing cart abandonment</li>
 <li>Track emails sent, emails opened, links clicked for each template/email</li>
 <li>Product report allows you to see which products are being abandoned & which are being recovered the most</li>